zmap/zmap/README.md

   booktitle={22nd USENIX Security Symposium}, year={2013}
 }

+@inproceedings{durumeric2024ten,
+  title={Ten Years of {ZMap}},
+  author={Durumeric, Zakir and Adrian, David and Stephens, Phillip and Wustrow, Eric and Halderman, J Alex}, booktitle={ACM Internet Measurement Conference}, year={2024}
+}
 ```

-Citing the ZMap paper helps us to track ZMap usage within the research community and to pursue funding for continued development.
+Citing the ZMap publications help us to track ZMap usage within the research community and to pursue funding for continued development.

 License and Copyright